girlscript/winter-of-contributing/Cyber_Security/Week_4/rot13.md

     -   "ord" function is used to get the ascii value of the character passed to it.
     -   We are then shifting the letter by 13 places.
-    -   We are getting the character back from the passed ascii value using the "chr" function.
+    -   We are getting the character back from the new passed ascii value using the "chr" function.
     -   If the letter is not an alphabet, we are directly concatenating it to the "crypted\_text" string.